rexmalebka/tinalla/README.md

 __Usage__

+*Regular Expresions*
+Regular expresion are patterns to filter data with certain structure, for example, an email usually looks like this: `someone@mail.com`, the mail strictly has an `@`, has a hosting and an alias, there should not be spaces or weird characters, we could describe the regex for filtering emails as `[a-zA-Z0-9-_]+@[a-zA-Z0-9-_]+\.com` where `a-z` means any

 there are two editor, a text editor where it's possible to write fluid text and the parsing editor, where the parsing rules are written.